 Experience Griffith University while finishing high school

-GUESTS At-school is an excellent opportunity for high-achieving senior high school students to experience Griffith University by completing up to two courses (subjects) while completing Years 11 and 12.
-With study options in the sciences and health, courses align with the senior school syllabus and can provide academic credit toward related Griffith degrees.
-High schools sign up to participate in these GUESTS At-school courses, so please check with your Guidance Officer to see if they are available for your school.
+GUESTS At-school is an excellent opportunity for high-achieving senior high school students to experience Griffith University by undertaking up to two courses (subjects) while completing Years 11 and 12.
+With study options in the sciences and health, courses align with the senior school curriculum and can provide credit transfer toward related Griffith degrees.
+High schools sign up to participate in these GUESTS At-School courses, so please check with your Guidance Officer to see if they are available for your school.

 Build skills and confidence